thearrival/new-beginning/README.md

-in the END you can write report about methodology, procedures, proper explanation of report content and design, detailed example of testing report, and tester’s personal experience.
-Once the report is prepared, it is shared among the senior management staff and technical team.
+in the END you can write an intelligece report about methodology, procedures, proper explanation of report content and design, detailed example of testing report, and tester’s personal experience.
+Once the report is prepared, it is shared among the senior management staff and technical team for the awareness.
 I Prever to use excel to prescribe it.